threedworld-mit/tdw/Documentation/lessons/robotics/overview.md

 # Overview

+*Robots in TDW is handled via the PhysX physics engine.
+If you haven't done so already, we strongly recommend you read the [physics tutorial](../physx/overview.md).*

 TDW includes a full robotics API.
 You can add robots to a scene and either set target angles or positions for their joints, or apply forces and torques.

 This tutorial will cover how to add and control robots in TDW using a higher-level API (the `Robot` add-on) and lower-level API commands.